Director: Chad Bennett, PhD

 - In collaboration with other OSUCCC – James Shared Resources, translate basic science findings from OSUCCC – James investigators into small-molecule agents for testing individual hypotheses, adding an important dimension to translating basic science to the clinic.

-Chad Bennett, PhD, Director, has been recently recruited to OSU in 2014 to direct the MCSR and to also be the Chemistry Lead for the OSUCCC’s Drug Development Institute (DDI).
+Chad Bennett, PhD, Director, was recruited to OSU in 2014 to direct the MCSR and to also be the Chemistry Lead for the OSUCCC’s Drug Development Institute (DDI).
 He is a highly skilled organic chemist and accomplished pharmaceutical professional with 11 years of industrial experience in both medicinal and process chemistry research.
 His industrial work has encompassed research to identify lead molecules, improve the drug-like properties of these structures, select pre-clinical candidates, and optimize routes to supply compounds for pre-clinical toxicity studies and Phase I clinical trials.
 Dr. Bennett conducted his doctoral work in synthetic organic chemistry at Indiana University, followed by NCI-funded postdoctoral fellowships at Stanford University and at OSU.
 His academic work was followed by medicinal and process chemistry research at Schering-Plough, Merck, and PTC Therapeutics, where he gained a broad base of drug discovery and development experience.